How Bond Funds Work

 Bond funds were created to allow investors to pool their money into accounts that were invested in bonds and managed by a professional in the hopes of generating more returns.
 If you are considering investing in bond funds, it is important to understand both how bonds function, and how a bond fund works.

 The Basics on Bonds

 For example, an individual bond pays interest, called a coupon, to the bondholder (investor) at a stated rate for a stated period of time (term).
-If held to maturity, and the bond issuer does not default, bondholders will receive all interest payments and 100 percent of their principal back by the end of the term.
-In other words, most bond investors do not lose principal; is no real market risk or risk of losing value, and the interest payments are fixed, which is why bonds are called fixed-income investments.
+If held to maturity, and the bond issuer does not default, bondholders will receive all interest payments and 100% of their principal back by the end of the term.

 It's also essential to understand bond risks and the relationship between bond prices and interest rates.
-The amount of interest paid by the issuing entity to the bond investors depends primarily upon the term (amount of time to maturity), the credit rating of the issuing entity, and the prevailing interest rates for similar loans at that time.
+The amount of interest paid by the issuing entity to bond investors depends primarily upon the term, the credit rating of the issuing entity, and the prevailing interest rates for similar loans at that time.

-The interest payments (yield) of the bond are generally based upon the risk of default.
-Therefore, a longer term, such as a 30-year bond, would require a higher interest rate to make the bond payments more attractive to bond buyers wanting to be compensated for the risk of default over such a long period of time.
+Market interest rates and bond interest rates are different.
+Bond interest rates are the interest payment, or the yield, of the bond.
+They are generally based upon the risk of default.
+Therefore, a bond with a longer-term, such as 30-years, would require a higher interest rate—because longer terms are more risky—to make the bond payments more attractive to bond buyers wanting to be compensated for the risk of default.

 Differences Between Bonds and Bond Funds